CDBLab1

 Welcome to the Joglekar Lab

-We study how eukaryotic cells ensure stable genome inheritance during cell division.
-Every time a cell divides, it sends exactly one copy of each its chromosomes to each daughter cell.
-This process, commonly referred to as chromosome segregation, is of fundamental significance in cell and organismal biology.
-It is also important for our own well-being: chromosome mis-segregation plays a role many diseases including cancer.
+We study how eukaryotic cells achieve accurate genome inheritance during cell division.
+When a cell divides, it sends exactly one copy of its chromosomes to each daughter cell.
+This process, commonly referred to as chromosome segregation, is essential to all biology.
+It is also important for our well-being: chromosome missegregation plays a fundamental role in tumorigenesis and the emergence of drug resistance in cancer cells.
 It is implicated in age-related infertility.
-Therefore, our goal is to clearly define how complex protein machines in the cell achieve accurate chromosome segregation.
+Therefore, it is essential that we fully understand the complex protein machinery that achieves accurate chromosome segregation.